Big Electronic Human Energized Machine, Only Too Heavy

 The Big Electronic Human Energized Machine, Only Too Heavy (BEHEMOTH) was an electronic bike weighing in at roughly 450 pounds (200 kg).
-It was created by a multi-disciplinary team of volunteers led by Steve Roberts, a self-taught computer hobbyist.
+It was created by a multi-disciplinary team of volunteers led by Steve Roberts, a self-taught computer hobbyist, between 1983 and 1991.

 History

 The BEHEMOTH took three and a half years to build and it involved teams of engineers, machinists, bicycle experts, and chip-makers working in labs and shops across California including Palo Alto, Milpitas, Santa Cruz, Soquel, Scotts Valley, and Mountain View.
 There were many technologies that were used in this project including but not limited to fiber-glassing, sheet-metal fabrication, machining, FORTH software programming, harsh-environment packaging, networking, power management, embedded systems and audio processing.
 According to Roberts, the BEHEMOTH was to be a "collection of all the geeky tools that he could imagine, integrated into a limited user interface available while pedaling a bicycle".
 He envisioned a project where "computer and communication tools rendered physical location irrelevant."

 The BEHEMOTH logged over 17,000 miles while in service and demonstrated the integration of technologies for recreational use as a visible artifact of early wireless mobile networking.
-The BEHEMOTH was donated to the Computer History Museum, where it's currently on display.
+The BEHEMOTH was donated to the Computer History Museum, where it is currently on display.